harness/developer-hub/docs/continuous-integration/get-started/harness-ci-intelligence.md

 ## Cache Intelligence

 Modern continuous integration systems execute pipelines inside ephemeral environments that are provisioned solely for pipeline execution and are not reused from prior pipeline runs.
-As builds often require downloading and installing many library and software dependencies, caching these dependencies for quick retrieval at runtime can save a significant amount of time.
+As builds often require downloading and installing many library and software dependencies, [caching these dependencies](/docs/continuous-integration/use-ci/caching-ci-data/share-ci-data-across-steps-and-stages.md) for quick retrieval at runtime can save a significant amount of time.

-There are several ways to configure caching in Harness CI, such as Cache Intelligence, Save and Restore Cache steps, and mounting volumes.
-Save and Restore Cache steps and mounted volumes require you to manage the cache.

 With [Cache Intelligence](/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence.md), Harness automatically caches and restores common dependencies.

 You can use Cache Intelligence with any [build infrastructure](/docs/continuous-integration/use-ci/set-up-build-infrastructure/which-build-infrastructure-is-right-for-me.md).

 When you use Cache Intelligence with Harness CI Cloud, you don't need to bring your own storage, because the cache is stored in the Harness-managed environment, Harness Cloud.
 With other build infrastructures, you [configure S3-compatible global object storage](/docs/platform/settings/default-settings.md#continuous-integration) that Harness can use to store and manage caches.

 ## Test Intelligence